 Figure 1: Policy hierarchy

 Some organisations will differentiate between policies and procedures.
 Procedures generally reflect governance or operational standards, provide a specific guide to decision making, and explain how policies are put into effect.
-But sometimes ‘policy’ and ‘procedures’ are linked in a document, which will be described as a ‘policy’.
-For example, there may be the expectation that some policies, such as those related to conflicts of interest, will include the relevant procedures to deal with a conflict or potential conflict when it arises.
+But sometimes the governing ‘policy’ and the ‘procedures’ are linked in a document, which will be described as a ‘policy’.
+For example, there may be the expectation that some policies, such as those related to conflicts of interest, will include the relevant procedures to be followed to manage a conflict or potential conflict when it arises.

 There will generally be two categories of policies in an organisation: